 The Lock interface supports locking disciplines that differ in

-semantics (reentrant, fair, etc), and that can be used in
+semantics (reentrant, semaphore-based, etc), and that can be used in

 non-block-structured contexts including hand-over-hand and lock